Best Employer of Record in Dubai: Top EORs of 2026

 The platform automates workflows across business systems that normally operate separately.

-When I tested Rippling, the onboarding caught my attention because it was so efficient.
+Rippling’s onboarding stood out in my research because users consistently describe it as efficient.
 For example, adding someone to payroll triggered their laptop order, email setup, and software provisioning right away.

 There are no (or fewer) manual steps since one employee database feeds all systems at once.

-What it means for clients: It means automating tasks that normally require switching between multiple tools.
+What this means for you: It means automating tasks that normally require switching between multiple tools.

 Who uses Rippling